 Are you like the Samaritan woman?
 Are you the one who goes out when no one else is around?
 Maybe you are living in secret sin and are feeling condemned.
 Perhaps, on the other hand, you are the one who avoids others.
 As a Christian, maybe you only go out during the daytime, so you’re never around party animals at night.

 Whom do you avoid?
 Whom are you overlooking every day?

-The homeless man—whom you could give a smile and a meal.
+The homeless man—to whom you could give a smile and a meal, but don’t.

 People with skin color different from yours or people from other cultures—whom you could see as potential brothers or sisters in the family of God and to whom you could offer encouragement.

 The sick—you avoid them because of fear that you may catch their disease.

 The rich—you avoid them because they intimidate you.

 The poor—they may be praying to God for help, but you avoid them because you think they should help themselves.

 People who look dirty—you are a germaphobe and think they must not be clean, but what you do not realize is that they may be angels of the Lord.